 1972 - On 20 April Ne Win and 20 of his army colleagues resign their military posts and form a civilian government.

-1974 - On 3 January a new constitution transfers power from the Revolutionary Council to a single-party 'People's Assembly' composed of Ne Win and the other former military leaders within the BSPP.
+1974 - On 3 January a new constitution transfers power from the Revolutionary Council to a single-party People's Assembly composed of Ne Win and the other former military leaders within the BSPP.
 The country's name is changed from Burma to the Socialist Republic of the Union of Burma.
 Ne Win becomes president and prime minister.
 On 11 December, after food shortages have provoked riots, the regime declares martial law.

 1976 - Following an unsuccessful coup attempt, Ne Win dismisses the army's increasingly popular commander-in-chief and has him imprisoned for his alleged involvement in the plot.

-1977 - Ne Win visits Phom Penh, the capital of Cambodia, on 26 November, becoming the first foreign head of state to visit the country since its takeover by the Khmer Rouge in April 1975.
+1977 - Ne Win visits Phnom Penh, the capital of Cambodia, on 26 November, becoming the first foreign head of state to visit the country since its takeover by the Khmer Rouge in April 1975.

 1983 - Ne Win orders another purge of the armed forces, with all senior intelligence officers being dismissed.
 The new chief of military intelligence, Khin Nyunt, is hand-picked by Ne Win.

-1987 - The United Nations (UN) designates Burma a 'Least Developed Nation', officially recognising the once prosperous country as one of the 10 poorest nations in the world.
+1987 - The United Nations (UN) designates Burma a Least Developed Nation, officially recognising the once prosperous country as one of the 10 poorest nations in the world.

-On 10 August Ne Win admits in a televised broadcast that mistakes have been made during his 25-year dictatorship and suggests that the constitution may be changed "in order to keep abreast with the times."
+On 10 August Ne Win admits in a televised broadcast that mistakes have been made during his 25-year dictatorship and suggests that the constitution may be changed "in order to keep abreast with the times".

-Student-led protests against the military regime break out in Rangoon in March and June.
+1988 - Student-led protests against the military regime break out in Rangoon in March and June.
 The protests are triggered by Ne Win's decision to reissue bank notes in denominations divisible by the number nine.